Savage Messiah (band)

-Savage Messiah are an English heavy metal band formed in May 2007 in London.
+Savage Messiah are an English thrash metal/heavy metal band formed in May 2007 in London.
 The band was formed by guitarist and lead vocalist Dave Silver and also consists of guitarist Joff Bailey, bassist Míra Sláma, keyboardist Carlos Alcalde De Lema and drummer Charly Carretón.

 History

 Savage Messiah were formed in London in 2007 by Dave Silver.
 Their debut self-financed EP Spitting Venom was released on 1 October 2007 by SMR Productions (the band's own label) to positive reviews.